cogentcore/lab/physics/README.md

 See [physics docs](https://cogentcore.org/lab/physics) for the main docs.

-The [phyxyz](phyxyz) ("physics") visualization sub-package manages a `View` element that links to physics bodies and generates an [xyz](https://cogentcore.org/core/xyz) 3D scenegraph based on the physics bodies, and updates this visualization efficiently as the physics is updated.
-There is an `Editor` widget that makes it easy to explore physics sims.
+The [phyxyz](phyxyz) ("physics") visualization sub-package manages a `Skin` element that links to physics bodies and generates an [xyz](https://cogentcore.org/core/xyz) 3D scenegraph based on the physics bodies, and updates this visualization efficiently as the physics is updated.
+There is an `Editor` widget that makes it easy to explore physics Models.

+The [builder](builder) package provides a structured, hierarchical description of a  `physics.Model` that supports replicating worlds for parallel world execution, and easier manipulation of objects as collections of bodies (e.g., an entire object can be moved and re-oriented in one call).

 ## TODO